 International Bacclaureate® (IB) Candidacy*

-Acquired in 2020, GIS The International School of Monza was conceived to be a school of the IB community and has been in the candidate phase since April 2019.
+Acquired in 2020, GIS The International School of Monza was conceived to be a school of the IB community and has received the official certification in February 2022.

 The IB’s programmes are different from other curricula because they: